 - Tools – wExtract.
 This is a simple WebService for extracting text/images from web pages.

 Microservices are encapsulated into Docker containers to ensure isolation and portability.
 To deploy them into production, we use Kubernetes, a well-known container orchestrator.
 Kubernetes is an open-source project initially developed by Google and maintained by the Cloud Native Computing Foundation.
 It provides a way to automate the deployment, scaling, scheduling, and operation of multiple containers.
+At iCoSys, we have chosen Rancher as the Kubernetes Management Platform and Piraeus Datastore for persistent volumes provisioning.
+Here is a diagram of our technologic stack:

 We have opted to make our microservices communicate by a REST API.
 To create documentation of each route, we use the OpenAPI Specification.
 It provides a standard interface description that is readable for both humans and machines to discover and understand the capabilities of each service easily.